arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow/typeclasses/traverse/README.md

 }
 ```

 Notice that in the `Either` case, should any string fail to parse the entire `traversal` is considered a failure.
-Moreover, once it hits its first bad parse, it will not attempt to parse any others down the line (similar behavior would be found with using `Option` as the effect).
+Moreover, once it hits its first bad parse, it will not attempt to parse any others down the line (similar behavior would be found with using `Option` as a data type).
 Contrast this with `Validated` where even if one bad parse is hit, it will continue trying to parse the others, accumulating any and all errors as it goes.
 The behavior of traversal is closely tied with the `Applicative` behavior of the data type.

 Going back to our `Promise` example, we can get an `Applicative` instance for `IO`, by converting `Promise` to `IO` that runs each `Promise` concurrently.
 Then when we traverse a `List<A>` with an `(A) -> Promise<ForIO, B>`, we can imagine the traversal as a scatter-gather.
 Each `A` creates a concurrent computation that will produce a `B` (the scatter), and as the `Promise`s complete they will be gathered back into a `List`.